-The main pruning of grapevines is carried out in winter.
-In early spring, the separately described Shoot Thinning follows, and after that, if required, Pinching Back Shoot Tips.
+The main pruning of grapevines is carried out in winter (much easier to manage the leafless stems).
+In early spring, the separately described shoot thinning follows, and after that (if required) the pinching back of shoot tips.
 Ideally, summer pruning simply means cutting off the ripe grapes.
-In vineyards, summer pruning - also called "green pruning" - has been minimised due to the labour intensity.
-However, for very vigorous vines, highly manicured espaliers as well as for high quality Table Grapes, it may be necessary.
+In vineyards, summer pruning - also called "green pruning" - has been minimised due to its labour intensity.
+However, for very vigorous vines, highly manicured espaliers, as well as for high quality table grapes, it may be necessary.

 Vigorous young vines tend to produce shoots up to several metres long.
-During the training phase ie in the first three years this is acceptable, because an abundant biomass actually strengthens the vine.
-However, in the following years such shoots may become a nuisance.
-But shortening them encourages the growth of axillary shoots (Image 02), which may grow just as vigorously as the previously pruned shoots.
+During the training phase (i.e., in the first three years) this is acceptable, because an abundant biomass actually strengthens the vine.
+In the following years, such shoots may become a nuisance.
+Shortening them, however, encourages the growth of axillary shoots (Image 02), which may grow just as vigorously as the previously pruned shoots.

 Axillary shoots from the leaf axils are usually only pruned if they are extremely long or as vigorous as the associated main shoot.
 During training, axillary shoots are not trimmed, because their carbon dioxide assimilation actually strengthens the plant.